' I LOVE this experience in chitwan for though short period! 'Xue Ying Fiona Wang

 It is also wise to consult the Center for Disease Control for health related information and issues that might come up during your time volunteering abroad.
 Check out www.cdc.gov for possible health risks.
 One must also keep in mind that the sanitary conditions in developing countries are likely very different from those in your home country.
 It is also strongly advised that you do not drink the tap water and do not eat food from street vendors.Get More Info Now

-You should sign up to volunteer abroad in Antigua, Guatemala for between 2-12 weeks.
+You should sign up to volunteer abroad in Antigua, Guatemala between 1-12 weeks.
 In general, most countries do not allow those traveling on a tourist visa to stay longer than 12 weeks.
 If you are set on staying longer, contact a RCDP International representative to discuss your options.

-If you are under 18 years old, you can still volunteer, but you need to bring a sign waiver from your legal guardian with you.
+If you are under 18 years old, you can still volunteer, but you need to bring a signed waiver from your legal guardian.

-Major cities have ATM machines, although not all will accept international cards.
-You can withdraw cash from most international banks from ATM machines, but $2-4 USD surcharges apply for each transaction.
+Major cities have ATMs, although not all will accept international cards.
+You can withdraw cash from most international banks ATMs but $2-4 USD surcharges apply for each transaction.

 MasterCard, Visa, Cirrus/Maestro and American Express cards are usually only accepted at the more expensive restaurants and hotels.
 Use caution when paying by credit card, as there is potential for fraud.